autocrypt/protected-headers/draft-protected-headers.in.md

 Some popular mailing-list implementations will modify the Exposed Headers of a message in specific, benign ways.
 In particular, it is common to add markers to the `Subject` line, and it is also common to modify either `From` or `Reply-To` in order to make sure replies go to the list instead of directly to the author of an individual post.

-Depending on how the MUA resolves discrepancies between the Protected Headers and the Exposed Headers of a recieved message, these mailing list "features" may either break or the MUA may incorrectly interpret them as a security breach.
+Depending on how the MUA resolves discrepancies between the Protected Headers and the Exposed Headers of a received message, these mailing list "features" may either break or the MUA may incorrectly interpret them as a security breach.

 Implementors may for this reason choose to implement slightly different strategies for resolving discrepancies, if a message is known to come from such a mailing list.
 MUAs should at the very least avoid presenting false alarms in such cases.